Skip to main content

 What's not yet public about CARF in the UK?

 Less than there used to be.
-The implementing regulations are final law (SI 2025/744), the data schema is the OECD's CARF XML schema, and the statutory deadline for exchanges' first reports to HMRC is 31 May 2027 — all confirmed.
-Still settling: exactly how HMRC will operationally cross-match the feed against Self Assessment returns, the precise timing of data arriving from overseas exchanges (international exchange runs from later in 2027), and whether reporting expands to controlled DeFi front-ends in later phases.
+The implementing regulations are final law (SI 2025/744), the data schema is the OECD's CARF XML schema, the first UK reports are due by 31 May 2027, and HMRC plans international exchange by 30 September 2027.
+Still settling: exactly how HMRC will operationally cross-match the feed against Self Assessment returns, when each overseas record will be available for operational use, and whether reporting expands to controlled DeFi front-ends in later phases.
 We update this page as guidance lands.

 Background reading: the full guide to CARF and what it means for UK investors.